bit101/quicksettings/README.md

 ## Setup

-You can directly link to the main minified js file at:
+You can use the files from this repo to your project or directly link to the main minified js file at:

 https://cdn.jsdelivr.net/quicksettings/1.6/quicksettings.min.js

-You can add the script to the HTML page directly, or use require.js to import the code.
+QuickSettings is fully require.js compatible.
+So add the script to your HTML or use require to import it.

 You’ll also need to load a style sheet.
 There are two ways to do this.
 The simple way it to call: